Twinov/Telegram-Sticker-Maker/README.md

 in the command line.

 By default, the output will be a png.
 To output as a webp image, write the output filename postpended with .webp
-Requires a /res folder to be present in the directory it is called in to work.
+Requires a ./res folder to be present in the directory it is called in to work.
+For webp creation a ./res/webp folder must be present